coreos/tectonic-installer/Documentation/install/azure/azure-terraform.md

 ### Known issues and workarounds

-See the [troubleshooting][troubleshooting] document for work rounds for bugs that are being tracked.
+See the [installer troubleshooting][troubleshooting] document for known problem points and work arounds.

 ## Scaling the cluster